GovTechSG/apex-complete-docs/sections/onboarding/developer-onboarding.md

 1. Once your account is added to your Organizations, you can switch between  Organizations.

 1. Proceed to use APEX Cloud and consume APIs.
-Refer to the [User Guide](/sections/consuming/introduction.md).
+Refer to the [Developer Guide](/sections/consuming/introduction.md).

 ## Corppass users